pixiebrix/webext-messenger/source/test/readme.md

 npx web-ext run --target=chromium
 ```

-Several tabs will automatically open, this is the various contexts running tests.
-You can open the console of the 2 main tabs, the background console and other contexts' consoles to see the results of each test.
+Several tabs will automatically open, this is the various contexts running tests; let it run.

+**The tests are to be visually evaluated, they don't fail CI.** You can open the console to see the results of each test.
+Some contexts are run automatically:

-The `registration.ts` files are APIs for that specific context and can be called/tested from any other context.
-For example the background loads both `background/registration.ts` (to receive calls) and `contentscript/api.test.ts` (to start testing the content script API).
+- background to content scripts
+- content script to background
+- content script to content script (via runtime)

+Others are run only when you open the specific context, like the options page.

+## File organization

+Since the messenger should be able to call a context's APIs from anywhere, you can load a `api.test.ts` from any context.
+For example:

+- load `contentScript/api.test.ts` in background
+- load `contentScript/api.test.ts` in a content script
+- load `background/api.test.ts` in a content script
+- load `background/api.test.ts` in the options page
+- load `background/api.test.ts` in the dev tools